 The charm of sugar cookies lies in precision—properly creamed, fluffy sugar and butter, balanced sweetness, and a tender dough.

-What makes sugar cookies special is their versatility and their ability to bring people together in the kitchen; rolling, cutting, and decorating has become a cherished (messy) seasonal ritual for cooks of every level.
+What makes sugar cookies special is the versatility and simplicity; rolling, cutting, and decorating has become a cherished (messy) seasonal ritual for cooks of every level.

 These cookies are a holiday essential, whether you prefer your cookies lightly dusted with colored sugar or finished with royal icing and decorative piping.